Romilly's HART® and Fieldbus Web Site

 Various electrical (and non-electrical) physical layer specifications exist.
 Some of the more important for industrial applications are:

 Balanced line and matched terminations?
-No Yes No Yes Yes
+No Yes No n/a Yes Yes

 Power on the bus?
-No No Yes Yes Yes
+No No Yes n/a Yes No

 * Longer distances may well be possible, using higher quality cables or repeaters.